jasonkang14/jasonkang14.github.io/content/posts/2024/2024-10-27---Disecting-Llama3_2.md

 - Adapters use cross-attention layers to process image representations within the language model.
   - Adapters are small neural network modules inserted into the layers of a pre-trained model
-  - Their primary purpose is to introduce new capabitlies to the model, which is image processing in this case
+  - Their primary purpose is to introduce new capabilities to the model, which is image processing in this case
     - Adapters are added between the layers of the pre-trained model
-    - They learn task-specific knowldge and dapt the outputs of each layer to the new task, which is image processing
+    - They learn task-specific knowledge and adapt the outputs of each layer to the new task, which is image processing
   - In the context of Llama3.2, the adapters connect the image encoder to the language model using cross-attention mechanisms.
 - Introduces adapter weights to integrate a pre-trained image encoder into the language model.
   - Adapter weights refer to the learnable parameters within the adapter modules.